mark-petersen/mark-petersen.github.io/interests.md

     tough, phone, city, judge, gorgeous\\
     → tuf, foen, sity, juj, gorjus

-A few other sounds, rules, and exeptions (refs 1,2) will be obvious to the reader.
+A few other sounds, rules, and exceptions (refs 1,2) will be obvious to the reader.
 This results in a spelling system with nearly one-to-one correspondence between sounds and spelling.
 For example:

 hat, have, laugh, plaid \\
 → hat, hav, laf, plad